- leg (v.)

 - leg (n.)

-- late 13c., from a Scandinavian source akin to Old Norse leggr "leg, bone of the arm or leg," from Proto-Germanic *lagjaz, with no certain ulterior connections, perhaps from a PIE root meaning "to bend" [Buck].
-For sense, compare German Bein "leg," in Old High German "bone, leg."
+- late 13c., from a Scandinavian source, probably Old Norse leggr "a leg, bone of the arm or leg," from Proto-Germanic *lagjaz (cognates Danish læg, Swedish läg "the calf of the leg"), a word with no certain ulterior connections.
+Perhaps from a PIE root meaning "to bend" [Buck].
+For Old Norse senses, compare Bein, the German word for "leg," in Old High German "bone, leg" (see bone (n.)).
 Replaced Old English shank (n.), itself also perhaps from a root meaning "crooked."